This blog was originally published on April 7, 2020.

 - The following companies in B.C. are offering financial relief from payments:

 - City of Port Coquitlam utility bills: The City of Port Coquitlam is waiving the March 31 penalty and extending the deadline for payment of 2020 utility bills which includes water, sewer and solid waste.
-The next due date is May 31 but the city will consider extending it further closer to the time.
+The payment deadline has been extended until September 30.

 - ICBC: Customers on a monthly payment plan who are facing financial challenges due to COVID-19 may defer their payment for up to 90 days with no penalty.